kryptine/iTasks-SDK/Documentation/Guides/Creating-custom-editors.md

 # Creating Custom Editors #

+NOTE: The editors in iTasks are in a transition to a new API.
+Some of the examples in this guide may seem unnecessarily complex because of this.
+They will become simpler again in future versions.

 ## Introduction ##

 In this guide we assume you are already familiar with writing programs with iTasks and have used the common task definitions for user interaction such as `updateInformation` and `viewInformation`, but find that the automagically generated GUI's are not working for your application.

 In this guide we'll walk you through the process of creating an `Editor`.
 This is the construct that is used by tasks like `updateInformation` to render the GUI and handle user events.
 Editors are typed GUI building blocks that can be composed to create any GUI you like.
 Editors abstract away all UI concerns into a single opaque value.
 These building blocks define how the GUI is rendered, how events are handled and how the GUI is synchronized with the (task) value it represents.